Find affordable cover that won't leave you stranded. Receive quotes for basic cover from Australian insurers.

 Buying travel insurance is online is quick, simple and convenient.
 This is an increasingly competitive market, which results in better and more affordable policies for consumers, and you can shop around for cover easily online.
 Sites like finder.com.au let you compare a range of policies with just a few mouse clicks, and you can do all of your shopping whenever and wherever it suits you.

-Direct travel insurance providers also strives to make their cover easy to understand and apply for.
+Direct travel insurance brands also strives to make their cover easy to understand and apply for.
 Rather than going through a lengthy buying and application process, it’s often as simple as entering a few basic details about yourself and the trip you are planning, then clicking ‘buy’.
 Policies are simple to understand and the application process is quick, with approvals typically granted within seconds.

 Buying cheap travel insurance online is convenient and easy, giving you the peace of mind you need to get out there and enjoy your travels.Back to top